 How deep do you dive into the Blue Hole?

 Open water divers go up to 70 feet deep, and experienced divers with certificates can extend to 130 feet below the water surface.
-The Belize Blue Hole has complex geological formations that are not easy to navigate through.
+The Belize Blue Hole has complex geological formations that are difficult to navigate.
 It also gets darker as you dive deeper.

 - Most Beautiful Places in the World